yamori813/admbm-mruby/Readme.md

 Also use mkimage command.

-I build on FreeBSD/amd64 11.2 used by linux emuration.
+I build on FreeBSD/amd64 13.1 used by ports gcc and binutil.

 Work on ADM5120 and ADM5120P